This post contains spoilers for the Attack on Titan manga, including the ending.

-So, imagine my surprise when that arc and folllowing Uprising Arc provided the both of them with some of my favourite character arcs of the entire story, along with a complex relationship that actually made me ship them quite a bit.
+So, imagine my surprise when that arc and following Uprising Arc provided the both of them with character arcs that are among my favourites in the entire story, along with a complex relationship that actually made me ship them quite a bit.

-First there is Ymir, who’s tragic arc in the Clash of the Titans Arc really grabbed me.
+First there is Ymir, whose tragic arc in the Clash of the Titans Arc really grabbed me.

 Ymir is essentially a selfless person who wants to be selfish.

 Being turned into a Titan for sixty years because she tried to protect those she cared about, Ymir miraculously returned to human form after eating Marcel, upon which she decided to live selfishly for herself.